Westfield Warringah Mall: 2020s

 In March 2021, work began on modifications to the existing Target store and a row of speciality stores from Green Street entrance to the Coles supermarket end on the ground level.
 On 15 May 2021 Target closed its store and was replaced by Kmart discount department store which opened on 3 June 2021.
+On 30 June 2021, Country Growers fruit shop and the adjoining Red Lea Chickens outlet closed and work begun on the addition of travelators which will provide a new entrance to the Orange carpark, Hoyts, food court and the ground level between Coles and Kmart.
+The old Country Growers space was to be taken over by Harris Farm Markets, however it did not eventuate and the space remained vacant until 2024.